 - The main entry barriers preventing organizations from purchasing EAM software is cost, hesitance to adopt new technology and volatile geopolitical climates.

-- Automation, talent retention and climate change are going to be big players in the future of EAM.
+- Automation, talent retention, customer experience and climate change are going to be big players in the future of EAM.

-First, let’s define what the EAM market entails by discussing its scope.
+First, let’s define what the enterprise asset management software market entails by discussing its scope.
 EAM software, as the name suggests, focuses on asset lifecycle management.
 This ranges from maintenance execution to asset monitoring to procurement forecasting — if a task involves interacting with an asset, EAM software can likely perform it.

 The EAM market involves three major revenue cycles.
 Project and performance management helps users track and manage projects from inception to completion in an organized, efficient way.
-Users can track the performance of individual team members or the whole project team as a whole to ensure everyone is holding up their end of the deal and keep projects on track.
+Users can monitor the performance of individual team members or the whole project team to ensure everyone is holding up their end of the deal and keeping projects on track.

 Asset performance management (APM) combines analytics, data capture and visualizations to improve the reliability, availability or performance of physical assets.
 It utilizes condition monitoring, reliability-centered maintenance (RCM) and predictive forecasting to make your assets work for you.

 Asset and project portfolio management takes data derived from APM and uses it to help users make smarter, more data-driven decisions about future asset procurement and maintenance.
 Its goal is to improve ROI and maximize the return on every asset.

 EAM software is used globally by many different demographics.
 Some of these include:

 As the market grows, the breakdown of the EAM market share changes.
 This graphic shows how the regional make-up of EAM market share is predicted to change between 2017 and 2024: